San Joaquin River Ca

 The agricultural and irrigation development on the San Joaquin River in Northern California brought about changes.
 Some sacrifices had to be made for the development of the region.

 Today, the San Joaquin Basin in California is a desired recreational spot that everyone may enjoy.
 Hiking, camping, boating, and swimming are just some of the outdoor activities that you may enjoy at one of the many locations.
-Local authorities are taking precautious measures to restore the spring-run chinook salmon and preserve the habitat of the striped bass and other fish species.
+Local authorities are taking precautious measures to restore the spring-run chinook salmon and preserve the habitat of the striped bass, grass carp, and other fish species.

 Q: Can I take a trip to other locations while visiting the San Joaquin River Middle Fork?